clubkemp/sheets2map/README.md

 if you used the myMap example above, Your map should should now be live at yourusername.github.io/myMap

-### step 3: Connect your sheet
+### step 3: configure your script file
+1. Go to [BBoxfinder.com](bboxfinder.com).
+Center your map on the area you want to map, this will be the dafault extent your map opens to.
+    - in the bottomr right toggle to Lat/Lng
+    - copy the value in the bottom left for 'Center'
+    - copy the value for Zoom

-1. In the folder list you have setup on your hosting environment, navigate to lib/script.js.
+2. In the folder list you have setup on your hosting environment, navigate to lib/script.js.
 If on github use the pencil in the top right to start editing your document

+3. on line line 2, replace `48.753331,-122.476487` with the center value from step 1

+4. on line 4, replace `19` with your zoom value from step 1

-2. on line 70, replace  `'https://docs.google.com/spreadsheets/d/1k3OMK24UklLxTvYhF-qH2e1IW3BE89DlgyiCJwRvBGY/edit?usp=sharing'` with your spreadsheet url from step 1
+2. on line 70, replace  `'https://docs.google.com/spreadsheets/d/1k3OMK24UklLxTvYhF-qH2e1IW3BE89DlgyiCJwRvBGY/edit?usp=sharing'` with your spreadsheet url from Section 1

 3. At the bottom of the page, click commit changes

-That's it!
+*That's it!
 You now have a live map connected to your live google spreadsheet.
-So now let's start mapping!
+So now let's start mapping!*

 ## Let's start mapping
 In your spreadsheet, go ahead and delete the sample data, and get rid of the additional 'Each tab is a layer' sheet.
 Don't touch Validation, this contains the information used to generate the dropdown lists in your spreadsheet.